Last updated: December 10th, 2024

 🚂 Arriving by train: If by chance you arriving in Athens by train, you most likely will be arriving at Larissa Station – this is the main train station in the city.
 You can transfer to the metro here at St. Larissis Station and can take the metro or public transit to wherever you need.

-Day 1: Immerse yourself in Ancient History
+Day 1: Immerse Yourself in Ancient History

 HIGHLIGHT: Stroll around the Acropolis